Uraohjain/uraohjain/README.md

 - [ ] add Strapi connecting to the frontend
   - news page
   - study offering
-- [ ] redesign signup page to use the new design
 - [ ] quality of life improvements
   - clean up